cdla/scsnl_preproc_docker/README.md

 route I.

 - the official spm docker works mainly off spm_batch formatted language.
-I would need to figure out how to translate the wrapped command line functions such as [this](https://github.com/scsnl/scsnlScripts/blob/master/brainImaging/mri/fmri/preprocessing/spm12/utils/nifti4Dto3D.m#L20-L21), as well as how to translate the pipeline's use of fsl at certain points like when reorienting the data/"FlipZ", like [here](https://github.com/scsnl/scsnlScripts/blob/master/brainImaging/mri/fmri/preprocessing/spm12/preprocessfmrimodules/scripts/preprocessfmri_FlipZ.m#L2))
+I would need to figure out how to translate the wrapped command line functions such as [this](https://github.com/scsnl/scsnlScripts/blob/master/brainImaging/mri/fmri/preprocessing/spm12/utils/nifti4Dto3D.m#L20-L21), as well as how to translate the pipeline's use of fsl to its spm analogues like when reorienting the data/"FlipZ", like [here](https://github.com/scsnl/scsnlScripts/blob/master/brainImaging/mri/fmri/preprocessing/spm12/preprocessfmrimodules/scripts/preprocessfmri_FlipZ.m#L2))

 route II

- - this route is the one that I would be most comfortable with, given my relative comfort with nipype as compared to nipype.
+ - this route is the one that I would be most comfortable with, given my relative comfort with nipype as compared to other frameworks.
 I think that this route would take the longest.

 route III *I chose to go this route*